HomeLatest NewsGovTechCoWIN portal restricts real-time vaccination slots data after geeks started exploiting API

 Preferred Source of Google

-The all-new CoWIN portal loaded with new safety features started taking bookings for the vaccine jabs on Saturday.
-The Center’s technology team has upgraded the nation’s vaccine registration portal with added security layers while restricting the real-time data regarding the availability of vaccination slots on CoWin centralised technology portal.
+The all-new CoWIN portal loaded with new technology safety features started taking bookings for the vaccine jabs on Saturday.
+The Center’s technology team has upgraded the nation’s vaccine registration portal with added layers while restricting the real-time data regarding the availability of vaccination slots on CoWin centralised technology portal.

 “The appointment availability data is cached and may be up to 30 minutes old,” the portal’s nodal agency API Setu said in a note.
 The CoWin portal uses an open Application Programming Interface (APIs) — a tool that allows two software programs to talk to each other and share information.